palautatan/palautatan.github.io/index.md

 <img src="images/iidata_banner.jpg">

 ## Palautatan means "Statistics" in Tagalog.

 ```markdown
 for person in world:
   person = "brilliant"
 ```

-I've only been programming for a year, but it already feels like a lifetime.

 ### My Data Science Endeavors
 Here are some samples of my work from some courses at UCD.